ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArrayDynamic.rst

 ::

-        if arraySize >= size of internalArray
+        if listSize >= size of internalArray
             resizeArray(2 * size of internalArray)